What is the best protein powder? It's a question I am often asked, and it's an answer that always starts with 'It depends'...

 Note - some of the links are affiliate links, but I assure you every product is the best I could find for each goal.
 If you are buying from iHerb.com use discount code BHS654 to save on your order.

-For muscle gain you want a quick acting, well absorbed, full spectrum protein.
+For muscle gain, you want quick acting, well absorbed, full spectrum protein.
 You may also want a powder with a few added carbs or creatine to help with that muscle synthesis.

 Health should always be a factor, no matter what the goal, so you want quality ingredients without any toxic fillers.